How to Plan and Prepare For a Long-Distance Move

 DIY vs. Professional Long Distance Movers

-You're faced with a pivotal choice: should you handle your long distance move yourself, or should you delegate the task to professional movers?
+You're faced with a pivotal choice: should you handle your long-distance move yourself or delegate the task to professional movers?
 This decision extends beyond only budget considerations; it's about striking a balance between autonomy, ease, and peace of mind.
 A survey found that 27% of people prefer DIY moves to save money, but 63% of those respondents said they incurred unexpected costs during the move.
 Here's the breakdown.

 The DIY Approach